-Bio: Adom Getachew is Neubauer Assistant Professor of Political Science and the College at the University of Chicago.
-Her research interests are situated in the history of political thought, with a focus on international law, theories of empire and race, black political thought and post-colonial political theory.
-Her current book project, Worldmaking After Empire: The Rise and Fall of Self-Determination, reconstructs an account of self-determination offered in the political thought of Black Atlantic anticolonial nationalists during the height of decolonization in the twentieth century.
-Although self-determination is often associated with claims of national independence and the creation of nation-states, the African, African-American and Caribbean intellectuals and statesmen at the center of this study reinvented self-determination as a project of worldmaking in which they reconceived international political and economic relations.
-Adom holds a joint PhD in Political Science and African-American Studies from Yale University and BA in Politics and African-American Studies from the University of Virginia.
+Adom Getachew is Neubauer Family Assistant Professor of Political Science and the College at the University of Chicago.
+She is a political theorist with research interests in the history of political thought, theories of race and empire, and postcolonial political theory.
+Her work focuses on the intellectual and political histories of Africa and the Caribbean.
+Her recent book, Worldmaking After Empire: The Rise and Fall of Self-Determination, reconstructs an account of self-determination offered in the political thought of Black Atlantic anticolonial nationalists during the height of decolonization in the twentieth century.
+Adom holds a joint PhD in Political Science and African-American Studies from Yale University.

 - “The Plantation’s Colonial Modernity in Comparative Perspective,” The Oxford Handbook of Comparative Political Theory, ed.
 Leigh Jenco, Murad Idris, and Megan Thomas.
 Oxford University Press, 2020.

 - Worldmaking after Empire: The Rise and Fall of Self-Determination.
 Princeton University Press, 2019.

 - “Universalism after the Post-Colonial Turn: Interpreting the Haitian Revolution,” Political Theory 44 (December 2016): 821-845.